College of DuPage: Physical Education Center (PEC)

-Seaton Computing Center
+Seaton Computing Center (SCC)

 The Seaton Computing Center was built in 1990 and houses computer-specific classrooms for the Computer Information Systems, Computer and Internetworking Technologies, and Office Technology Information programs.

 Student Resource Center (SRC)

 The Student Resource Center holds the Library, Bookstore, Jack H. Turner Conference Center, Records, Learning Commons, Continuing Education/Extended Learning, Academic Computing Center and main cafeteria and the offices for the president.

 The library has partnerships with various community-based and state and national library organizations.
 The Library's Philanthropy Center is a partnership with the Donors Forum of Chicago.
 The Library also has a residency in community college librarianship program, designed to offer a two-year intensive, mentored experience in community college librarianship to a recent library school graduate.
-The Library also provides resources and facilities for the College's Library Technical Assistance (LTA) certificate program.
+The Library also provides resources and facilities for the college's Library Technical Assistance (LTA) certificate program.
 In January 2000, the library received the Excellence in Academic Libraries Award, sponsored by the Association of College and Research Libraries and Blackwells' Book Services.

 Student Services Center (SSC)

 The Student Services Center was completed in the fall of 2011, and is located in between the SRC and the BIC.
 Regarded as the "living room" of COD, the SCC holds the Admissions and Outreach, Campus Central, Counseling and Advising, Financial Aid, Academic Support, Registration, Records, Testing Center, Veterans Administrative Services, and the Cashier's Office.
-This building also holds the COD Board Room, Student Activities, the Veteran's lounge on the second floor, and Starbucks.
+This building also holds the COD Board Room, Student Activities, and Veteran's lounge on the second floor.